-Festivals always bring joy, peace, and prosperity to our life.
+Festivals always bring joy, peace, and prosperity to our lives.
 There are many festivals in our country and in other parts of the world.
-Each festival has its own importance and history and celebration style.
+Each festival has its own importance history and celebration style.
 One of the festivals is Diwali.
 As we approach Diwali certainly it brings excitement to our faces.
 Children become excited to have new clothes, burst crackers sweets, and family celebrations.
 Professionals become excited to have promotions or bonuses in their offices.
 Industrialists and merchants are excited to maximize their sales during festivals and make good profits.
-Old-age persons are excited to have their family and children together at the home.
+Old-age persons are excited to have their family and children together at home.
 Poor are excited to get some gifts and new clothes during the festival.
 Therefore we can say that Diwali is really exciting for everyone.

 The festival of Diwali signifies the victory of truth over evil and the victory of light over darkness.
 Not only is it a symbol of religious faith but it also has social, spiritual methodological historical, and economic importance.
 This festival is also known as the Festival of Light since this festival is closely interlinked with lights and lamps.

 Cultural Significance of Diwali